Arnaud-guiboudribaud/suade/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.21.

-## Development server
+## Development and see on local server

+Get folder elements.

+Go to root folder and get node_modules part : `npm install` on your IDE local console

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Once Run `ng serve -o` for a dev server this will automatically open the project on your default browser.
+You can also Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+You can change port value with adding `--port yourValue` to `ng serve` command line

 ## Code scaffolding